Loup City, Nebraska

-Loup City is a city in, first permanent settlement in and the county seat of Sherman County, Nebraska, United States.
-The population was 1,173 at the 2010 census.
+Loup City is a city and the first permanent settlement in, and the county seat of, Sherman County, Nebraska, United States.
+As of the 2020 census, Loup City had a population of 1,053.
 Loup City is close to the Middle Loup River, and about 5 mi from Sherman Reservoir.

 History

 The first settlement at Loup City was made in the mid 1860s.
 Loup City was platted in 1864, and designated county seat.
 Loup City was named after the Loup River.

 During the Great Depression, Loup City was the site of a clash between leftist activists, influenced by Mother Bloor, who clashed with area residents in June 1934 following efforts by Communists to organize the workers of a poultry processing plant.

 The completion of Sherman Reservoir in 1963 added tourism to the area's economic base.